 Intelligent Elimination Techniques (IET) are not a replacement of traditional knowledge, study materials, books, or mock test series.
 IETs are supposed to supplement your preparation and hence boost your Prelims score.

 There is no guarantee that the elimination techniques (which are general in nature) work all the time.
 It may not.
-We recommend aspirants to try these techniques in exam hall only after checking its effectiveness against previous year UPSC question papers as well as ClearIAS Prelims Mock Test Series.
+We recommend aspirants to try these techniques in exam hall only after checking their effectiveness against the previous year’s UPSC question papers as well as ClearIAS Prelims Mock Test Series.

 These techniques have been highly useful to me.
 I had scored in certain years, even 50+ marks extra because of IETs.
 But that doesn’t mean that they will be useful to you.
 It may not.
 ClearIAS.com / me cannot accept any liability regarding your performance in UPSC CSE 🙂

-If this is fine, let us start by analysing nature of UPSC CSE Prelims Questions.
+If this is fine, let us start by analysing the nature of UPSC CSE Prelims Questions.

 UPSC Prelims: 2 marks for a correct answer; -0.66 for a wrong answer

-Let us focus our attention to the UPSC Civil Services Preliminary Examination.
+Let us focus our attention on the UPSC Civil Services Preliminary Examination.
 Prelims Question Paper contains 100 Multiple Choice Questions (MCQs).

 Against each question, 4 different answer choices will be given.